-1.7.1 Program duration and enrollment limit
+1.7.1 Duration of the enrollment and its limit

-The standard Master's Programs are for two years.
-Students may not remain in the programs for more than 4 years.
-The Recurrent Course in Japanese Language Education is for only one year and students in this course may not remain for more than 2 years.
+The standard study period for the Master's Programs is two years.
+Students may not remain in the programs for more than four years.
+The Recurrent Course in Japanese Language Education is for only one year and students in this course may not remain for more than two years.